fusc0/DIP/README.md

 It is a tool that helps people who have no knowledge of HTML and CSS format to design HTML documents.

-All elements are organized on a per-component basis, and if you drag and drop components, you can complete an HTML document without coding.
+All elements are organized on a per-component basis, and if you drag and drop components(ui elements), you can complete an HTML document without coding.

 You can stop and edit your HTML documents at any time.